Avoid, Reduce, Substitute – Climate Action in the School Canteen

 ‘Avoid, reduce, substitute’ – Katrin Bienge referred to these three key terms for climate-friendly school kitchens at the Krakow conference.
 She also suggested several concrete measures, such as consuming less meat, replacing butter more often with vegetable oils and substituting dairy products with herbal alternatives.
 Malte Schmidthals of the Institute for Future Studies and Technology Assessment (IZT) also mentioned the use of more efficient kitchen appliances and improved planning, because well-conceived menus would result in much less food ending up in the bin.
 Tomasz Pawelec of PNEC informed the conference participants that CLIKIS had analysed the menus at five Polish schools, hosted workshops for cooks and made recommendations for savings measures.

 CLIKIS is one of several projects of the European Climate Initiative (EUKI) to raise awareness in schools.
-The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) is thus promoting the early awareness of climate change and climate action in children.
+The Federal Ministry for Economic Affairs and Climate Action (BMWK) is thus promoting the early awareness of climate change and climate action in children.
 The CLIKIS project is just one example of how simple measures can save a great deal of CO2 and improve the quality of performance at the same time.